Skip to main content

 A Montgomery Lecture

-This lecture is open to the public and will be held in the Searle Seminar Room in the Lurie Research Building (303 E Superior), Chicago Campus.
-For those outside the Chicago area and anyone who would prefer to attend remotely, a Zoom option is also available.
+This lecture is open to the public and will be held in the Searle Seminar Room in the Lurie Research Building (303 E Superior St), Chicago Campus.
+However, for this particular lecture there will not be a Zoom option.

 Read more about this series | Sign up for lecture announcements